partrita/scRNAseq_course/README.md

 ## Manual installation

-If you are not using a docker image of the course, then to be able to run all code chunks of the course you need to clone or download the [course GitHub repository](https://github.com/cellgeni/scRNA.seq.course) and start an R session in the `course_files` folder.
-You will also need to install all required packages manually.
+If you are not using the docker version of the course, then to be able to run all code chunks of the course you need to clone or download the [course GitHub repository](https://github.com/cellgeni/scRNA.seq.course) and start an R session in the `course_files` folder.
+The course files can also be retrieved using the `setup.sh` from this repository if you're working on Unix/Mac.
+You will also need to install all required R/python packages manually.
 Alternatively, you can just install packages listed in a chapter of interest.

 ## License
 All of the course material is licensed under <b>GPL-3</b>.
 Anyone is welcome to go through the material in order to learn about analysis of scRNA-seq data.
 If you plan to use the material for your own teaching, we would appreciate if you tell us about it in addition to providing a suitable citation.